 Fake: Govt is not providing scholarship of Rs 4,000 for students of English medium schools

-New Delhi, May 02: There is message that states the government is providing scholarship for English medium students.
+New Delhi, May 02: There is a message that states the government is providing scholarship for English medium students.

 It says that the government is providing Rs 4,000 as scholarship for students studying in English medium schools to study at home digitally.
 There is also a link that has been provided to avail the scholarship.